bolkedebruin/msgraphfs/README.md

 This will install the package in editable mode, so you can make changes to the code and test them without having to reinstall the package every time.

 To run the tests, you will need to install the test dependencies.
-You can do this by running:
+You can achieve this by running:

 ```bash
 pip install -e .[test]